Skip to main content

 Also in Birchington, Quex Park Estate was the home of the remarkable Major Powell-Cotton (1866-1940), who created the Powell-Cotton museum.
 Full of unique natural history displays, porcelain and ethnic artefacts, it shouldn't be missed or the interiors and contents of the Regency-period Quex House.

 The very names of some of the villages in Thanet - such as Garlinge and Acol - evoke ancient settlements.
 Acol means 'oak wood' and is home to the delightful Victorian church of St Mildred, built in 1879 by C.N.
-Beazley.
+Beazley (External viewing only).
 Garlinge, near Margate, has what is known as the Dent-de-Lyon gatehouse.
 This is an imposing 15th century building, is all that's left of the once-grand home of the locally-important Daundelyon family.

 At Sarre, in days gone by, Islanders could be ferried across the narrowest point of the Wantsum (the channel at one time making Thanet an actual island) to the mainland.